AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 ## EST Client

-The EST Client manufacturer SHOULD issue a unique TLS Client Certificate for every device, this certificate should be valid for a maximum of 10 year and the Root CA used to sign it be valid for a maximum of 20 years.
+The EST Client manufacturer SHOULD issue a unique TLS Client Certificate for every device.
+It is RECOMMENDED that this certificate be valid for a maximum of 10 years.
+The Root CA used to sign it is RECOMMENDED to be valid for a maximum of 20 years.

 An EST Client SHOULD allow EST to be disabled, preventing the EST Client from being automatically provisioned with a TLS Certificate if required by the networks security policy.